Skip to main content

 Note

 Next, let's query our project.
-Follow these simple steps to query your SubQuery project:
+Follow these three simple steps to query your SubQuery project:

 query {